hsooch/PetProjectAndroid/README.md

 # PetProject

-Support people for pet care service.\n
+Support people for pet care service.
 The project is still incomplete.